tslamic/tslamic.github.io/_posts/2015-04-11-android-menu-icon.md

 ---
 layout: post
 title: "Android menu icon, delightfully"
-description: "Starting a redesign of my app, a contemporary menu to back-arrow icon - like the one introduced in Material design, would come handy.
-I thought recreating it from scratch would be a great how-to exercise.
-Here's my recipe."
-tags: [android, ui, drawable]
+subtitle: "A contemporary menu to back-arrow icon how-to."
+author: "Tadej"
+comments: true
 ---

 There's probably not a single Android developer in the wild that hasn't heard about Material design yet.

 One of my favorite elements are subtle icon transitions, like the ones presented in [delightful details][1].